White-tailed Eagles Isle of Mull.

 The eagle drops its legs getting ready to strike the fish.
 The birds at this stage are moving quite quickly and a state of readiness is essential

 By paying the deposit you are agreeing to our terms and conditions

 The Osprey has a stronghold in the Scottish Highlands and the area around Aviemore holds good numbers.
 The birds can be seen fishing in the local lochs and rivers nearby.

-The site is in the centre of Aviemore at the rear of the Aviemore MacDonald Highland Resort and Spa.
+The site is in the centre of Aviemore the exact meeting place will be given when booking.

 The photography loch site is a very short walk to the hide overlooking the small loch where the ospreys feed on the stocked fish.
 The strike rate last summer was 8 to 10 strikes per morning giving great opportunities to get images of this great event.

 Included.
 Three sessions in the loch-side hide in the early morning.
 Tuition on all three mornings.

 Not included.
 Accommodation, food, transport to and from Aviemore, equipment, insurance

 Friday – Meet at 04:45am on Friday morning in the car park near to the hide and make our way down to the hide to photograph the ospreys At around 08:30am the osprey photography will end, and the rest of the day is free.